 Form – What is Inquiry like?

 Questions around the concept of form are designed to help us observe, identify, describe, and categorize.
-If we were to observe an inquiry-driven classroom in action, we would observe a dynamic space where everyone is engaged in thinking, problem-solving, asking questions, and finding their own way towards evidence-based answers.
+If we were to observe an inquiry-driven classroom in action, we would observe a dynamic space where everyone is engaged in thinking, problem-solving, asking questions, and finding their own way toward evidence-based answers.
 This applies to both the teacher and the learner!
 Not everyone will be doing the same thing at the same time, and plans may change as discoveries are made.

-The type and quality of the questions being asked by all learners are key to the healthy functioning of a classroom community which is engaged in true inquiry.
+The type and quality of the questions being asked by all learners are key to the healthy functioning of a classroom community that is engaged in true inquiry.
 Decreased emphasis is placed on closed, “one-answer” types of questions, and increased emphasis is given to open, “many-answer” formation of questions.

 I use this simple example to present how inquiry differs from traditional teaching and learning practice: